ibm-cloud-docs/FileStorage/faqs.md

 ## If I purchased non-encrypted {{site.data.keyword.filestorage_short}} in a data center that was upgraded for encryption, can I encrypt my {{site.data.keyword.filestorage_short}}?
 {: faq}

 {{site.data.keyword.filestorage_short}} that was provisioned before a data center upgrade can't be encrypted.
 New {{site.data.keyword.filestorage_short}} that was provisioned in upgraded data centers is automatically encrypted.
-There's no encryption setting to choose from, it’s automatic.
+It's automatic, not a provisioning setting that can be selected or left out.
 Data on non-encrypted storage can be encrypted by creating a new volume, then copying the data to the new encrypted volume with host-based migration.
 For more information, see [Migrating File Storage](migrate-file-storage-encrypted-file-storage.html).

 ## How do I know whether I'm provisioning {{site.data.keyword.filestorage_short}} in an upgraded data center?
 {: faq}